Ishani-Mondal/Ishani-Mondal.github.io/index.md

 The firt phase of GSoC is the Community bonding period which extends till late May.
 In this phase, prelimnaries to that project are taken care of.
 Given I have reached the halfway point of this phase, I thought of talking about what all I have done and what I will work on in the near future.

+### Task-1 Spotlight

+The first prelimnary tasks include understanding DBpedia Spotlight.
+Spotlight is an annotating tool, which when given an abstract or a sentence can annotate words, given their presence in the DBpedia web graph or an instance of it is present.
+Understanding this would be important, given that this tool will be necessary for generating triples and mapping these words to the already existant forms present in the DBpedia web graph.

 ### Markdown